Skip to main content

 Poor hygiene

 Like any other body part, it will start to smell if you don’t keep the belly button clean.
 It’s an often-overlooked part of the body when it comes to showering.
 If not removed regularly, a buildup of dead skin cells, natural oils from the skin, bacteria, fungi, and other germs will start to cause an odor.
 Fortunately, the remedy is simple—taking extra care to keep the belly button clean.
-See the section “How to clean a smelly belly button” for more information on keeping your navel clean.
+See the section “” for more information on keeping your navel clean.

 Lint buildup